-The UDI has its own powers to process personal data.
-According to the regulations of 27 March 2020 no. 470 on infection control measures etc. in the event of the corona outbreak (covid-19 regulations) section 5, fifth paragraph, sixth sentence the UDI can process personal data when necessary in the processing of applications for exemptions from stays in quarantine hotels.
+UDI has its own powers to process personal data.
+According to the regulations of 27 March 2020 no. 470 on infection control measures etc. in the event of the corona outbreak (covid-19 regulations) section 5, fifth paragraph, sixth sentence UDI can process personal data when necessary in the processing of applications for exemptions from stays in quarantine hotels.

 Our privacy declaration

-You can read detailed information about how we process personal information in the UDI's privacy declaration The Norwegian Directorate of Immigration’s (UDI) privacy declaration - UDI
+You can read detailed information about how we process personal information in UDI's privacy declaration The Norwegian Directorate of Immigration’s (UDI) privacy declaration - UDI